-6.6.3 Clinical evaluation plan Please provide the clinical evaluation plan documented and used for the device.
+1 6.6.3 Clinical evaluation plan Please provide the clinical evaluation plan documented and used for the device.
 6.6.4 Clinical evaluation report Clinical evaluations are required for all medical devices.
 Representative clinical data must be provided for all indications and variants.
 Justifications for why one group of data is representative of another must be clearly substantiated.
 If no clinical investigation data are available for the subject device and the Clinical Evaluation relies on a justification of equivalence of comparative devices, the justification must identify and discuss the potential clinical impact of all differences between the subject and comparable devices relative to intended use, technical, or biological factors (MDR Annex XIV Sec.
 3).
-In the context of equivalence, Manufacturers should also include any additional information necessary to show compliance with the requirements of MDR Article 61.5 for implantable devices and Class III devices.
-If the device is a system with multiple components, the clinical evaluation must consider all the components of the device.
-Similarly, the clinical evaluation must give due consideration to the accessories associated with the 6.6.5 CVs of the relevant personnel associated with the Clinical evaluation report to establish appropriate competence A justification should be provided (with appropriate evidence) to substantiate the qualifications of individual(s) conducting / approving the clinical evaluation.
+In the context of equivalence, Manufacturers should also include any additional information necessary to show compliance with the requirements of MDR Article 61.5 for implantable devices and Class III devices. must consider all the components of the device.
+Similarly, the clinical evaluation must give due consideration to the accessories associated with the device.
+6.6.5 CVs of the relevant personnel associated with the Clinical evaluation report to establish appropriate competence A justification should be provided (with appropriate evidence) to substantiate the qualifications of individual(s) conducting / approving the clinical evaluation.